 Full Slate Review

-The team describes a vision of helping local businesses turn online advertising into new bookings, new clients, and repeat business through making booking easy for clients and managing clients and marketing easy for businesses: “All of which leads to a Full Slate.”
-According to their Facebook profile, “Thousands of businesses use Full Slate everyday: Massage Therapists, Hair Stylists, Mental Health Counselors, Photographers, Tattoo Artists, Automotive Centers, Naturopaths, Chiropractors, Acupuncturists, Estheticians, Tutors, Music Teachers, Personal Trainers, Fitness instructors.”
+The team describes a vision of helping local businesses turn online advertising into new bookings, new clients, and repeat business through making booking easy for clients and managing clients easy for businesses: “All of which leads to a Full Slate.”
+According to their Facebook profile, “Thousands of businesses use Full Slate every day: Massage Therapists, Hair Stylists, Mental Health Counselors, Photographers, Tattoo Artists, Automotive Centers, Naturopaths, Chiropractors, Acupuncturists, Estheticians, Tutors, Music Teachers, Personal Trainers, Fitness instructors.”

-The company has built an excellent reputation for its attention to clients, having developed an entire separate customer service webpage and maintaining a continuous responsiveness to feedback.
+The company has built an excellent reputation for its attention to clients, having developed an entire separate customer service web page and maintained a continuous responsiveness to feedback.

 Full Slate subscriptions are month-to-month or annual with no cancellation fees or credit card required for the trial.
 Click here to learn more about their pricing.